 Annual Medical Student Dinner

 The joy and pride of starting medical school are evident each year on the faces of over 300 incoming freshman medical students at the University of Texas Southwestern Medical School and third- and fourth-year students at the Texas A&M Health Science Center College of Medicine Clinical Training Program in Dallas.
 DCMS Foundation helps celebrate this special moment in their lives by welcoming each student into the family of medicine with a dinner and evening of advice and encouragement from DCMS physicians.
 Your donation helps fund the dinner and sets the tone for how they experience DCMS and organized medicine.
-Picture below taken at the 2016 Student Dinner held at the Frontiers of Flight Museum.
+Pictures below taken at the 2018 Student Dinner held at the Frontiers of Flight Museum.

 Domestic Violence Awareness

 The heartbreak of domestic violence is real.
 Physicians know this well, and the DCMS Foundation is playing a part in helping victims of such violence by providing resource cards to social service agencies, healthcare offices, law enforcement agencies, hospitals, women’s shelters, and nursing homes that list signs and symptoms of abuse, legal protection available, and phone numbers of shelters and pertinent law enforcement agencies.
 Your donation helps DCMS continue to print these materials and get them in the hands of someone who needs a life line.
 Can you help?